KalleHallden/ProjectInitializationAutomation/Windows/README.md

 ```
 The repository name can now have spaces!
 Just be sure to put them in quotes:
 ```
-create "Subscribe to Kalle Halden"
+create "Subscribe to Kalle Hallden"
 ```
 #### Descriptions
 Additonally, it's nice to give you're repository a description, yeah?
 You can type:
 ```
-create "Subscribe to Kalle Halden" -d "Remember to like and comment" OR create "Subscribe to Kalle Halden" --description "Share with your friends!"
+create "Subscribe to Kalle Hallden" -d "Remember to like and comment" OR create "Subscribe to Kalle Hallden" --description "Share with your friends!"
 ```
 #### Private Repositories
 Want to set your repo to private?
 Just add -p or --private
 ```
-create "Subscribe to Kalle Halden" -d "Like the video" -p.
+create "Subscribe to Kalle Hallden" -d "Like the video" -p.
 > Initializes a Github repository set to private.
 ```
 Don't include this tag for public repos, those are the default.